resbaz/nectar-cloud-lessons/Planning/lesson_II.md

 ##Story

-A researcher, Anna Prentice wants to learn R at home: and use it at work.
-Not having a laptop, and looking at the RStudio website, she sees that there is a server version.
-She decides that if she can run it on the NeCTAR cloud it would support her needs.
+A researcher, Anna Prentice wants to set up a simple website, to share some data with the world.

-Now knowing the parts of the NeCTAR cloud, Anna decides to see if she can find an image that has RStudio server installed on it - and launch it.
+Now knowing the parts of the NeCTAR cloud, Anna decides to see if she can find an image available on the NeCTAR cloud can do this for her - and launch and play with it.

-##Task
+##Tasks

 Create a security group, find the correct image, spin it up, connect to it with a web browser and then take it down